 Devotees commence their worship at a specific time of which is known as Amrit Vela.
 They join together and chant from the holy book Guru Granth Sahib and sing prayers to God.

-People prepare offerings with zeal and distribute it to one and all.
+People prepare offerings with zeal and distribute them to one and all.

 Rituals draw custom from ancient time.
 The day of Guru Nanak Jayanti makes people come together and pray in front of one superior God Guru Nanak Dev.
 Devotees carry out a prayer for forty-eight hours.
 On the auspicious day of Guruparb, the prayers end.